Renovamen/playground-macos/public/markdown/about-me.md

 ## Biography

 Hey there!
 I'm ~~a dragon lost in human world~~ now an intern at CETC and a research assistant at Peking University.
 Before that, I got my bachelor's degree in [Software Engineering](http://sse.tongji.edu.cn/) at [Tongji University](https://www.tongji.edu.cn/) in 2020.
-I'm now waiting to start my graduate study.
+I'm now waiting for starting my graduate study.

 I'm trying to find a balance between research and engineering.